DanDo385/solidity-edu/foundry/01-datatypes-and-storage/README.md

 ### Task 4: Study the Solutions

 After implementing your own solutions, compare with:
-- `src/solution/DatatypesStorageSolution.sol` - Reference contract implementation
+- `src/solution/DatatypesStorageSolution.sol` - Reference contract implementation with comprehensive CS concept explanations
 - `script/solution/DeployDatatypesStorageSolution.s.sol` - Deployment script patterns
 - `test/solution/DatatypesStorageSolution.t.sol` - Comprehensive test examples

 **Important**: Try to implement everything yourself first!
 The solutions are there to help you learn, not to copy.

+**Solution File Features**:
+- **CS Concepts**: Each solution file explains computer science principles from first principles (hash tables, dynamic arrays, memory management)
+- **Syntax Explanations**: Detailed comments explain Solidity syntax and why certain patterns are used
+- **Cross-Project Connections**: Solutions reference how concepts build on each other across projects
+- **Purpose Statements**: Each contract includes a clear explanation of real-world use cases

 ### Task 5: Compile and Test